 Understanding the Basics of an IP Address

-An Internet Protocol (IP) address is a numerical label assigned to each device connected to a computer network that uses the Internet Protocol for communication.
-It serves two primary functions: identifying the host or network interface and providing the location of the host in the network.
+An Internet Protocol (IP) address is a numerical label that gets assigned to every device connected to a computer network that uses the Internet Protocol.
+It basically does two things: it identifies your device or network connection, and it shows where that device is on the network.

-IP addresses come in two versions: IPv4 and IPv6.
-IPv4 addresses are the most common and look like four sets of numbers separated by periods (e.g., 192.168.1.1).
-IPv6 addresses are longer and use colons to separate hexadecimal numbers.
+There are two versions of IP addresses out there: IPv4 and IPv6.
+IPv4 is what most people use, and it looks like four groups of numbers separated by periods (like 192.168.1.1).
+IPv6 addresses are longer and use colons to separate hexadecimal numbers instead.

 What Can Someone Do With Your IP Address?